-Last year, the Federal Aviation Administration and Massport jointly sponsored a study by MIT's International Center for Air Transportation to find new methods of mitigating aircraft noise over communities in the vicinity of Logan Airport.
+The Federal Aviation Administration and Massport have sponsored a study by MIT's International Center for Air Transportation to find solutions that will mitigate aircraft noise in communities impacted by Logan flight operations.
 There are two components to this study; BLOCK ONE and BLOCK TWO.
-Block One proposals are considered less difficult to implement and were discussed at a November 15th public meeting with Massport that saw a large Hull turnout.
-Block Two proposals, considered more difficult to execute, are of more concern to the Airport Committee due to their potential negative impact on our community.
 Below is a synopsis of the Block One and Block Two proposals as they relate to the town of Hull.